 Here’s what I suggest:

 - A portable battery pack — You probably won’t be near an outlet.
 These are helpful if you have a device with poor battery life that you’d rather keep charged (or if you end up waiting longer than expected).
-Here are our favorites for and for .
+Here are our favorites for Android and for iPhone.

 - Noise-canceling headphones — You’ll still be able to hear the loudspeaker messages, but you’ll be able to focus a bit better, especially if you’re trying to work.
 Learn more about the best noise-canceling headphones.

 - A hotspot — The court building had Wi-Fi (and yours probably does too), but it wasn’t reliable, especially in the main waiting room.
 Check out the best hotspots.